EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter0.md

 - Connects rich chart visualizations and grids to a SQL data source
 - Provides an interactive master/detail dashboard with filtering, sorting and exporting
-- Responds to any device size including: mobile, tablet and desktop
+- Looks great on any device size including: mobile, tablet and desktop

 If you follow along until the end, here is what the finished app will look like.